stay-ghosting/rise-rapid/README.md

 ## TODO
 # in order
-- stop form from getting spamed
+- clean up services to use a unified type
 - remove debug tools
-- fix nav bar showing when navigate through footer
+- stop form from getting spamed
-- fix nav dropdown menu to highlight contact us when dynamicly routing
+- make footer full width
-- clean up services to use a unified type
+- make arrow maller and not above the lines

-# when mat comes back
+- change mobile number on contact form